Definition: omnichannel experience

 Unify your channels and the ways you measure them on a single platform.
-Use a service that brings together your website analytics, social media management, CRM and email systems and customer contact centers to create a single point of view.
+Use a service that brings together your website analytics, social media management, CRM and email systems and customer contact centres to create a single point of view.
 If you can’t find a service that supports all of your channels, opt for one that can integrate with third-party systems via API.

-A platform designed to support omnichannel business practices will provide a solid backbone for your strategy and make it as easy as possible to move siloed data and processes into the new centralized space.
+A platform designed to support omnichannel business practices will provide a solid backbone for your strategy and make it as easy as possible to move siloed data and processes into the new centralised space.

 To successfully measure and track customers across their journeys, you need a common currency.
 Unless you’re able to compare like with like, you won’t know if one part of the system is performing better or worse than another, or what language to use to set business-wide goals.
 Bear in mind that some of the most useful data for improving experiences is qualitative, deriving from sources like online reviews and social media.
 Look for a platform that can collect and interpret experiential data in an actionable way.